Private Benjamin E. Kirgan, Co. F, 44th Missouri Infantry, USA

-- October 22: Marries Dorothy Smith.
+- October 22: Benjamin married Dorothy Smith.

-- Marries Frances E Gillespie.
+- Benjamin married Frances E Gillespie.

-- October 15: Discharged from the United States Army.
+- October 15: Discharged from the U.S. Army.

 - September 9-October 31: Company Muster Roll.
 Present.
 Remarks: “Date of Commission for 2nd Lt.
 Sept 14th, 1864 Rank from Sept 20th, 1864 assigned to duty as 2nd Lt and done duty in Co “F” 44 R. I. M. Vol. Sept 9th 1864”

-- October 23: Recommendation letter for Benjamin to charge of the refugees in Rolla MO, written by Robert Bradshaw.
+- October 23: Recommendation letter for Benjamin to take charge of the refugees in Rolla MO, written by Robert Bradshaw.

 - October 23: Company Muster Roll.
 Absent.
 Remarks: “Superintendent of Refugees at Rolla MO Oct 23rd/64 by Col. A Sigel”

 - November& December: Company Muster Roll.
 Loss.
-Remarks: “Killed in fighting at Franklin TN Nov 30/64 in consequence of our forces retreating his body fell into the hands of the enemy with his effects, papers, etc”
+Remarks: “Killed in fighting at Franklin TN Nov 30/64 in consequence of our forces retreating his body fell into the hands of the enemy with his effects, papers, etc.”